ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 ```
 Note <service-account> part and set the <var>SERVICE_ACCOUNT</var> value.
-You also set it to any exising service account.
+You can also set it to any exising service account.
 ```

 ----